argia.eus

 The Denon Berdeak Group, for its part, has warned that “projects of greater public interest” – with the Basque rule known as the Tapia Law – can be imposed over environmental conservation.

-In any case, they have also made proposals to the Basque Government: that in the cities and surroundings trees cover at least 10% of their area, ensuring citizen participation; that a Law on Trees and Urban Green Areas is created; and that all types of “arboricides”, “especially eucalyptus plantations that significantly degrade the ecosystem and biodiversity,” says the Basak platform.
+In any case, they have also made proposals to the Basque Government: that the trees cover at least 10% of their area in the cities and their surroundings, guaranteeing the participation of citizens; creating a Law on Trees and Urban Green Areas; and paralysing all kinds of “arboricides”, “especially eucalyptus plantations that significantly degrade ecosystems and biodiversity”, says Baso Bizia.

 At the hearing on Wednesday, the representatives of the five groups agreed on the need for the document to be disseminated in the peoples.
 This will also be addressed to local authorities.